ecalfee/MissDemeanors/README.md

 - No address for Female Rehabilitative Community Correctional Center (FRCC) in Bakersfield so random Bakersfield zip code chosen

 ### Manual geocoding
 A few facilities produced errors latitudes & longitudes when geocoding with tidygeocoder (prisons: California Correctional Institution, California Correctional Center, High Desert State Prison, California Men’s Colony, Mule Creek State Prison) https://developers.google.com/maps/documentation/geocoding/overview

 Three county jail facilities were missing design capacity data.
 One, Santa Rita Jail, had total capacity in one year, but not in others.
 We copied capacity for that year into all years for that institution.
 The other two institutions (Pitchess Detention Center and Rio Cosumnes Correctional Center), we filled the "design capacity" column with "NA".
+While all inmates are included in the total population, we don't plot any of the jail facilities on the map because we do not have data on the other jail inmates, and therefore % capacity.

 ## Analysis steps and scripts

 ### Prison Population Map
 1. Pull prison occupancy data from .pdfs, clean into a table, and save to .csv file (1995-2020) | Script: get_occupancy_from_pdf.R
 2. Clean prison occupancy csv and save to .RDS; includes labeling by percent occupancy bin, male/female, prison/county jail | Script: occupancy_cleaner.R
 3. Download prison location data by scraping CA Corrections website and then geocoding addresses.
 Some missing addresses must be manually entered, and some erroneous locations need to be manually fixed.
 Save to .RDS | Script: lat_long_scrape.R
 4. Merge geocodes with prison occupancy data | Script: merge_data.R
 5. Plot a map by year of prison occupancy per prison | Script: plot_CA_prisonpops.R

 ### Total Prison Population Per 100,000
-1. Read total California population data from .csvs and .xlsx files, integrate into a single text file | Script: get_CA_total_population_size.R
+1. Read total California population data from .csv and .xlsx files, integrate into a single text file.
+For years before 1900 we only have data every 10 years from the census (vs. annual population estimates from Dept. of Finance), so we impute annual estimates for these dates using linear approximation | Script: get_CA_total_population_size.R
-2. Read total CA prison population data from .pdfs and .png files | Script: get_historical_totals_from_pdf.R
+2. Read total CA prison population data from .pdf and .png files | Script: get_historical_totals_from_pdf.R
 3. Plot lines plot of ratios of CA prison populations per total population, linked with major CA events | Script: plot_lines_historical_counts.R

 ### Rshiny